chatgpt4pcg/llms4pcg-pe-examples/README.md

 # Prompt Engineering Examples for LLMs4PCG
-This repository contains examples of prompt engineering for LLMs4PCG competition.
-We provide examples of an implementation of the prompt engineering techniques utilizing our Python package, llm4pcg-python.
+This repository contains examples of prompt engineering for [LLMs4PCG competition](https://chatgpt4pcg.github.io/2025-llms4pcg).
+We provide examples of an implementation of the prompt engineering techniques utilizing our Python package, [`llm4pcg-python`](https://github.com/chatgpt4pcg/llm4pcg-python).
+We implemented several prompt engineering techniques, including:

+1. Zero-shot (single-turn and multi-turn versions) prompting (`zero_shot` and `zero_shot_multi_turn` folders).
+2. Null-shot prompting (`null_shot` folder).
+3. Few-shot prompting (`few_shot` folder).
+4. Zero-shot chain-of-thought prompting (`zero_shot_cot` folder).
+5. Null-shot chain-of-thought prompting (`null_shot_cot` folder).
+6. Tree-of-thought prompting (`tot` folder).

+We recommend participants start by taking a look at the `zero_shot` and `zero_shot_multi_turn` examples to understand the basic implementation of zero-shot prompting.
+Participants who interest only in optimizing the prompt are welcome to take a look at the `prompts` folder in each example to see the prompt used in the example and modify it to their needs.
+Participants who interest in implementing more elaborate prompt engineering technique may interest in taking a look at the implementation of the tree-of-thought prompting in the `tot` folder.

+It is important to note that the examples provided in this repository are not exhaustive and are intended to serve as a starting point for the participants to experiment with prompt engineering techniques.
+We encourage the participants to explore and experiment with different prompt engineering techniques to improve the performance of their approach.
+Furthermore, prompts provided in each example are not optimal and can be further improved by the participants.

 ## Installation